 Once you have completed the registration and your account has been approved, you can transfer funds to your account by one of the provided payment methods.

 Begin trading on a demo account.
-A demo account allows you to trade in real-time but also learn about the mechanics of oil trading and understand basic terms.
+A demo account allows you to trade in real-time but also learn about the mechanics of gold trading and understand basic terms.

 Step 1: Open a Gold Trading Account